(This post was last published on August 19th, 2019. We’ve updated it for accuracy and completeness.)

 As FBA grows, space within fulfillment centers becomes more valuable.
 It’s no surprise then that Amazon charges you more if your inventory sits longer than 6 months on their shelves or during peak seasons like holidays.

 If your items have long-shelf lives or if you usually have stale inventory, you’re paying a pretty penny for rent to just store items, especially if it’s not going to sell.
 It’s also hard to monitor when this inventory becomes too much of a burden on your bottom line.
 If you have thousands of items, it’s difficult to keep track of how much inventory you have and what you need to cut back on.

 Preparing Items for Shipment

 While Amazon takes care of the entire fulfillment process for you, they only do so once they have the inventory in their hands.
 Sellers can struggle with preparing and shipping their items to Amazon’s fulfillment centers.

 You must forecast the items you think you’re going to sell and then must properly label and ship them to Amazon.
 It takes more time, planning, and costs to ship your products to the right warehouses.
-It’s even more difficult if you’re sending out multiple products.
+It’s even more difficult if you’re sending out thousands of products.

 Alternatives to Amazon FBA